Maureen Dowd: New York Times columnist

 Dowd became a columnist on The New York Times op-ed page in 1995, replacing Anna Quindlen.
 Dowd was named a Woman of the Year by Glamour magazine in 1996, and won the 1999 Pulitzer Prize, for distinguished commentary.
-She won The Damon Runyon Award for outstanding contributions to journalism in 2000, and became the first Mary Alice Davis Lectureship speaker (sponsored by the School of Journalism and the Center for American History) at the University of Texas at Austin in 2005.
+She won the Damon Runyon Award for outstanding contributions to journalism in 2000, and became the first Mary Alice Davis Lectureship speaker (sponsored by the School of Journalism and the Center for American History) at the University of Texas at Austin in 2005.
 In 2010, Dowd was ranked No. 43 on The Daily Telegraph's list of the 100 most influential liberals in America; in 2007, she was ranked No. 37 on the same list.

 Dowd's columns have been described as letters to her mother, whom friends credit as "the source, the fountain of Maureen's humor and her Irish sensibilities and her intellectual take."
 Dowd herself has said, "She is in my head in the sense that I want to inform and amuse the reader."
 Dowd's columns are distinguished by an acerbic, often polemical writing style.
 Her columns display a critical and irreverent attitude towards powerful, mostly political, figures such as former Presidents George W. Bush and Bill Clinton.
-Dowd also tends to refer to her subjects by nicknames.
-For example, she has often referred to Bush as "W." and former Vice President Dick Cheney as "Big Time".
-She has called former President Barack Obama "Spock" and "Barry.”
-Dowd's interest in candidates' personalities earned her criticism early in her career: "She focuses too much on the person but not enough on policy."
+She also tends to refer to her subjects by nicknames.
+For example, she has often referred to Bush as "W" and former Vice President Dick Cheney as "Big Time"; and she has called former President Barack Obama "Spock" and "Barry."

+Her interest in candidates' personalities earned her criticism from some early in her career, such as this: "She focuses too much on the person but not enough on policy."

-Dowd, who perceives her columns to be an exploration of politics, Hollywood, and gender-related topics, often uses popular culture to support and metaphorically enhance her political commentary.
-In a Times video debate, she said of the North Korean government, "you could look at a movie like Mean Girls and figure out the way these North Koreans are reacting; you know it's like high school girls with nuclear weapons—they just want some attention from us, you know?"
+Because Dowd perceives her columns to be an exploration of politics, Hollywood, and gender-related topics, she often uses popular culture to support and metaphorically enhance her political commentary.
+For instance, in a Times video debate she said of the North Korean government that "you could look at a movie like Mean Girls and figure out the way these North Koreans are reacting," drawing out a similarity between their reaction and high school girls with nuclear weapons who just wanted attention.